Take a look at eye-opening statistics of the number of smartphone users worldwide from 2014 to 2020.

 Facebook uses React Native development most in various apps and it has a dedicated community to make React Native a more advanced tool.

-Ionic offers complete SDK to build hybrid apps, while the goal of React Native is to leverage “learn once, write anywhere” theory.
-React Native adopts the native behavior and standards of the platforms and hence, gives seamless native experience.
+Ionic offers complete SDK to build hybrid apps, while the goal of React Native is to leverage the “learn once, write anywhere” theory.
+React Native adopts the native behavior and standards of the platforms and hence, gives a seamless native experience.
 Here, the advantage is that it gives a complete focus on user interfaces with the help of native UI components.

 If we talk about Ionic, it embraces the power of classic web technologies to build multi-functional, multi-platform apps with the minimum code base.
 Furthermore, it is built on top of Angular (don’t confuse as Ionic 2 is a complete rewrite of the original Ionic framework).